Avery246813579/Computer-Science-Theory/Misc/SQL/README.md

 There are lot's of pros and cons of each type, but today we will just focus on Relational Databases.

+## Queries
+- Should be all uppercase
+- Can be seperated by ;

 ## Databases
 Creating a Database is quite easy.
 We just need to create a query that is `CREATE DATABASE` then the name of the database we want to create.